PengYu2008/Deep-Learning-Specialization/course4/README.md

      - Score-thresholding: throw away boxes that have detected a class with a score less than the threshold
      - Non-max suppression: Compute the Intersection over Union and avoid selecting overlapping boxes
    - gives ouput

+#### 6. Face Recognition for the Happy House
+* two categories
+  - face verification: 1:1 matching problem
+  - face recognition: 1:K matching problem
+* triplet loss function
+  - Anchor(A), Positive(P), Negative(N)
+* the same encoding can be used for verification and recognition

  ## References
  1. **Residual Networks**
     - [Deep Residual Learning for Image Recognition (2015)](https://arxiv.org/abs/1512.03385)